Ashmo91388/Coding-Speed-Quiz/README.md

 # Coding-Speed-Quiz :memo: :pencil:
-A cool speed quiz to test your coding knowledge!
+A cool speed quiz to test your javascript knowledge!

 ## Descritpion